Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Sound Characteristics of Sapele

-Again, like with Mahogany, the sound that you can expect from a guitar with Sapele will greatly differ depending on other materials used, the builder, and whether or not it’s used as a top, back and sides or both.
+Again, like with Mahogany, the sound that you can expect from a Sapele guitar will greatly differ depending on other materials used, the builder, and whether or not it’s used as a top, back and sides or both.

 All else being equal, Sapele will be a lot like Mahogany, to be fair, but with some subtle differences.